Wereflyers/spring-integration-app/README.md

 Project is written in Java 11.
 Maven is used for package and containerization.
 There is three branches with sligtly different frameworks:
 #### main
-This is the most simple version of the functionality.
+This is the simplest version of the functionality.
 There are no containers, the start of messaging comes directly from the calling method.
 Messaging is configured using an xml file as part of the Spring framework configuration.
 #### project-with-modules
 Spring framework.
 The project is divided into 3 modules.
 Communication between modules is set up.
 #### develop
 This branch has the most complex structure:
 1. Spring Boot
 2. Maven
-3. Spring intregration
+3. Spring integration
 4. Rest Controller
 5. Custom validator for Request body
 6. Postman tests